 For some reason, there is the expectation that our bath bombs must dry rock-hard within 24-hours of being made and be able to float!
 I know there are some crafters out there who are able to do that, but the truth is, you will do yourself and your bath bombs a huge favor by letting them sit for a few days to dry.

 Remember what I said in Part 2 about ingredient density?
 Oils, water, alcohol, etc. have close-to or the same density as water.
 When we make a bath bomb, we are trapping those liquids in between the grains/particles of our other ingredients.
 The bath bombs need time to dry those liquids in order to contribute to those wonderful air pockets.
 Air pockets gooood!
 Wet bath bombs baaaad!
 A wet bath bomb will weigh heavier than a dry one.

 For example, as an experiment I made a bath bomb that weighed 7.2 oz. upon initial creation.
 At the end of 3-4 days drying time, the weight of that bomb decreased to 6.7 oz.
 That’s almost a half ounce less!
 I know that doesn’t sound like much, but for me and my recipes, I know that a couple tenths-of-an-ounce difference will make my bath bombs sink or float.

-Another perspective: When Lush makes their bath bombs, they are left completely in their mold for 24-hours to dry before being removed.
+Another perspective: When bath bombs companies make their bath bombs, they are left completely in their mold for 24-hours to dry before being removed.
 After that, who knows how long it takes for that bomb to be packed, shipped, stocked, purchased, and eventually used in someone’s bathtub?
-I’m betting that a Lush bath bomb at its earliest doesn’t get used for at least 10 days to 2 weeks after creation.
-Some of the bath bombs stocked in Lush stores may have been sitting there for months before being purchased.
+I’m betting that a Bubbly Belle bath bomb at its earliest doesn’t get used for at least 10 days to 2 weeks after creation.
 Now THAT’S some drying time!

 So do yourself and your bombs a favor by letting them sit to dry for a few days before using.